Alejogb1/job-board/blog-data/why-cant-i-create-a-model-in-a-new-rails-application.md

 id: "why-cant-i-create-a-model-in-a-new-rails-application"
 ---

-, let's unpack this.
+.
 Starting from scratch with a fresh Rails application and immediately running into issues creating a model isn't unheard of, and frankly, it often boils down to a handful of common culprits.
 I've seen this exact scenario play out more times than I care to count, spanning various Rails versions and project setups.
 Let me walk you through the usual suspects and how to troubleshoot them based on my experiences.
 It’s almost never magic – it’s typically a configuration hiccup, a dependency mismatch, or a simple oversight.

 First off, let's clarify what “can't create a model” actually means.
 Are you getting errors when running `rails generate model`, or is it that the model file is created, but you cannot interact with it via your application?
 These are distinctly different issues that require different approaches.